ricmac/Cybercultural/src/posts/internet-1994.md

 ---
 title: "What the Internet Was Like in 1994"
-description: "In 1994, the World Wide Web became the default multimedia channel of the Internet.
-With the launch of Netscape Navigator and early websites like Yahoo! and HotWired, the Web achieved lift-off."
+description: "In 1994, the World Wide Web becomes the default multimedia channel of the Internet.
+With the launch of Netscape Navigator and early websites like Yahoo! and HotWired, the Web achieves lift-off."
 date: 2025-03-05
 permalink: "p/internet-1994/"
 tags: ['dotcom', 'year', '1994']